Defence Forces Training Centre

 The Defence Forces Training Centre (DFTC) (Airmheán Traenála Óglaigh na hÉireann, ATÓÉ) is the principal training centre for the Irish Army and other branches of the Irish Defence Forces, headquartered at the Curragh Camp that serves to provide education and training to recruits and officers.
-The DFTC also encompasses Glen of Imaal in County Wicklow which is the primary artillery and anti-tank firing range for the army.
+The DFTC also encompasses Glen of Imaal in County Wicklow, which is the primary artillery and anti-tank firing range for the army.
 It primarily comprises the Military College, with various schools, alongside additional specialised schools.
 It also hosts some specialised army units.
 DFTC is home to 2,000 military personnel.

-Training Facilities
+Training facilities

 As part of the DFTC a number of training establishments operate to train new members of the Defence Forces.

 Military College

-The Military College is the principal educational facility for the training of cadets, NCO's and senior officers of the Defence Forces and the main training unit of the DTFC.
+The Military College is the principal educational facility for the training of cadets, NCOs and senior officers of the Defence Forces, and is the main training unit of the DFTC.
 Founded in 1930 the college comprises a number of constituent schools: